All Products

 Go

-Compared with manually constructing HTTP requests, using an SDK to make API calls offers the following advantages:
+Compared to manually constructing HTTP requests, the SDK offers these advantages:

 • Automatic signing: The SDK implements the HMAC-SHA256 signature algorithm, so developers do not need to handle signing details.

-• Automatic retries: Some SDKs have a built-in retry mechanism for network exceptions.
+• Automatic retry: Some SDKs include built-in retry mechanisms for network exceptions.

-• Parameter validation: The SDK validates basic parameters before sending a request.
+• Parameter validation: The SDK validates parameters before sending requests.

-• Performance optimization: SDKs typically use connection pooling and technologies such as HTTP/2 to optimize network performance.
+• Performance optimization: SDKs typically use connection pooling and HTTP/2 to improve network performance.

 Quick integration example (Java)